nawadarat/app/README.md

 - [ ] Implement authgaurds on routes
 - [ ] Create communicator service
 - [ ] Decide on Framework
+- [ ] Create feature-wise modules and components

 ## To Do Later